 Low Level Laser Therapy FAQ'sKerstin Lindsay.
 Naturopath.
-Nutritionist.
+Remedial Massage.
 Laser Practitioner.

 What is Low Level Laser Therapy?

 Low–Level laser has an analgesic effect, which reduces the pain signals going to the brain.
 After a number of treatments, the nerves in the affected area become less irritable and pain is reduced.
 By blocking the pain over a period of time muscles in the affected area become more relaxed and tissues heal.
 As your pain is reduced you can become more active and natural healing progresses.

 * Pain relief (an analgesic effect)

 * An anti-inflammatory effect

 * Systemic effect (whole body system)

 - Neck and back pain